 Dermaplaning is a staple in my skin care regimen.
-When I am done with my bi-monthly treatment my face feels like a baby’s butt (without the diaper rash).
+My bi-monthly treatment leaves my face feeling like a baby’s butt (without the diaper rash).

-Yes, I said scalpel.
-Yes, it’s super sharp and applied to the most noticeable skin on your body, but don’t get histrionic about it guys!
-It’s not as scary as it sounds.
+A trained professional, in 45 minutes, with a scalpel can glow up your skin like nobody’s business!
+And yes, I said scalpel.
+Super sharp and applied to the most noticeable places on your body, but don’t get freaked out.
+It’s really not as scary as it sounds.

 What is Dermaplaning?

-Sometimes referred to as ‘dermabrasion‘ (but not to be confused with microdermabrasion), dermaplaning employs the use of a scalpel against your facial, neck and decollete skin for the purpose of removing dead cells and, as a happy aside, that annoying peach fuzz we all love.
+Sometimes referred to as ‘dermabrasion‘ (but not to be confused with microdermabrasion), dermaplaning employs the use of a scalpel against your facial, neck and decollete skin for the purpose of removing dead cells.

 TIP: DO NOT be tempted to whip out your Lady Bic®!
-I tried that once and lost a perfectly innocent mole in the process.
-Not a good thing.
-Also, with the protective strip on razors at the store, you won’t be doing much good anyway!
+I tried that once and lost a perfectly innocent mole in the process and found that most of those hairs survived regardless.

 How it Goes Down